 Proficiency in standard and specialized desktop computer applications.

 DURATION OF ASSIGNMENT

-This is a one-year part time assignment starting on June 24 , 2020.
+This is a one-year part time assignment starting in November , 2020.
 Subject to satisfactory performance as well as operational needs of the Project, the contract can be extended by one year.